 Oral hygiene – Brushing your teeth twice a day, flossing and using mouthwash will help prevent tooth decay and gum disease.

 Safe sex – Always practise safe sex by using a condom.
 You should also avoid any sexual practices that put you at risk of infection.

 Pets – Although there are many benefits of caring for your pet during recovery, you will have to be very careful around them too.
 Always wash your hands after touching them and don’t let them lick or jump all over you.
 Ideally you should avoid their litter tray/waste completely.

 Travel – Avoid travelling to countries or locations where food and water quality aren’t to the highest standards, or where you might encounter tropical diseases.
 More advice on travelling abroad is available in our travel section.

-Medication – Your medical team may decide to keep you on prophylactic antibiotics to help reduce the risk of infections developing.
+Medication – Your medical team may decide to keep you on prophylactic antibiotics.
+These might be given to you even when you don’t have any symptoms of an infection to help reduce the risk of one developing.